 - A description of the heritage asset.
 Describe what it is and why it is significant.
 If, for example, your building is listed you should as a minimum consult the Historic England listing entry and the local historic environment record.

 - Assessment of impact.
 Outline how your proposed works affect heritage significance, including any impact on architectural and historic merit or setting.
 Common examples may include damage to historic fabric, removal or blocking of architectural features, and changes to a historic layout.
 You could also include positive impacts that support your application, including revealing historic features and reinstating original proportions.

 - Mitigation of impact.
 Outline how you have designed your proposals to limit detrimental impact to heritage significance.
 Common examples may include choosing historically sympathetic materials and developing a sensitive design that responds to the historic context of the site or area.

 - Local guidance on researching your property

 - National guidance on researching the history of your property

 - General resources for researching the history of your property

 - Understanding concepts such as ‘significance’ and ‘heritage value’

 - The Heritage gateway - This site brings together many different types of resources on the historic environment.

-If you have any questions please contact the conservation team at email@example.com.
+If you have any questions please contact the Conservation & Design team at firstname.lastname@example.org.